Newport/Derby/Stanstead – Fall 2018

 Why did the November 6th elections for the U.S. House and U.S. Senate turn out the way they did?
 What will be the consequences of the election results on politics in Washington for the next two years, and on the 2020 presidential election?
 Dr. Davis gives his analysis of the situation as he sees it.

 Membership dues will support the development of the Institute’s future programs, which are shaped by the interests of our members.
 Payment of membership dues entitles subscribers to attend all 10 sessions in Newport as well as at the seven other Osher sites in Vermont during the Spring 2016 semester.
 Your active membership also entitles you to the discounted member rate for the new OLLI program on the UVM campus.
 For membership, complete the form on the site brochure and send with your check for $40 USD (individual) or $70 USD (couple).
 Any two people who sign up for the semester as a team are considered a couple.
 Non-members may attend individual sessions for $5 per session.

-For membership, complete the form on the site brochure and made payable to “The University of Vermont” and mail to:
+For membership, complete the form on the site brochure or click on this membership form.
+Mail your payment to (payable to “The University of Vermont”):

 UVM OLLI Registration Office